libplctag/libplctag.NET/README.md

-﻿# libplctagWrapper
+﻿# libplctag

-This repository is a thin wrapper around [libplctag](https://github.com/timyhac/libplctagWrapper).
+This repository is a wrapper around [libplctag](https://github.com/timyhac/libplctagWrapper).

-It does nothing except expose the libplctag API and is based on [libplctag-csharp](https://github.com/mesta1/libplctag-csharp).
+It does nothing more than expose the libplctag API in a way idiomatic to .NET

+It was forked from on [libplctag-csharp](https://github.com/mesta1/libplctag-csharp).

+## Goals

+* Expose the API available in libplctag
+* Package this functionality in a way that is convenient to consume for .NET projects (i.e. publish on nuget.org).
+* Use idiomatic .NET concepts (Exceptions, IDisposable, etc) so long as it does not prevent downstream libraries from creating advanced functionality based on the original libplctag
+* Be cross-platform: It should support any platform that libplctag can be built for, and supports .NET Standard